karatelabs/karate/karate-netty/README.md

 * Download the latest version of the JAR file from [Bintray](https://dl.bintray.com/ptrthomas/karate/), and it will have the name: `karate-<version>.jar`
 * Download this file: [`cats-mock.feature`](../karate-demo/src/test/java/mock/web/cats-mock.feature) (or copy the text) to a local file next to the above JAR file
-* In the same directory, start the mock server with the command: `java -jar karate.jar -m cats-mock.feature -p 8080`
+* In the same directory, start the mock server with the command:
+  * `java -jar karate.jar -m cats-mock.feature -p 8080`
 * To see how this is capable of backing an HTML front-end, download this file: [`cats.html`](../karate-demo/src/test/java/mock/web/cats.html).
 Open it in a browser and you will be able to `POST` data.
 Browse to [`http://localhost:8080/cats`](http://localhost:8080/cats) - to see the saved data (state).
 * You can also run a "normal" Karate test using the stand-alone JAR.
-Download this file: [`cats-test.feature`](../karate-demo/src/test/java/mock/web/cats-test.feature) - and run the command (in a separate console / terminal): `java -jar karate.jar cats-test.feature`
+Download this file: [`cats-test.feature`](../karate-demo/src/test/java/mock/web/cats-test.feature) - and run the command (in a separate console / terminal):
+  * `java -jar karate.jar cats-test.feature`
 * You will see HTML reports in the `target/cucumber-html-reports` directory

 Also try the ["World's Smallest MicroService"](#the-worlds-smallest-microservice-) !

 ## Usage
-### Mock Server
+### Help
 You can view the command line help with the `-h` option:
 ```
 java -jar karate.jar -h
 ```

+### Mock Server
 To start a mock server, the 2 mandatory arguments are the path of the feature file 'mock' `-m` and the port `-p`

 ```
 java -jar karate.jar -m my-mock.feature -p 8080
 ```

 #### SSL
 For SSL, use the `-s` flag.
 If you don't provide a certificate and key (see next section), it will automatically create `cert.pem` and `key.pem` in the current working directory, and the next time you re-start the mock server - these will be re-used.
 This is convenient for web / UI developers because you then need to set the certificate 'exception' only once in the browser.